Here are some of the inspiring experts who spoke at this year’s Never Is Now. Click here to stay tuned for next year’s lineup!

 Finally, Meredith served for 9 1/2 years in-house as the Vice President of Public Policy for Maryland and Legal Counsel for the Greater Capital Area Association of REALTORS®, Inc. (GCAAR).
 She represented GCAAR at the state and local government level in Maryland from 2000 through 2015 where she served as the Maryland state and local lobbyist, representing real estate professionals on numerous local, state, and federal legislative initiatives.

 She holds a B.A. from American University in an interdisciplinary study of Communications, Legal Institutions, Economics and Government and a J.D. from the Widener University School of Law.
 Meredith is admitted to practice law in Maryland.
-She lives with her husband and their 2 children, and 1 dog in North Potomac, Maryland.
+She lives with her husband and their 2 children, and their beloved dog in North Potomac, Maryland.

 Chair of the Antisemitism Prevention Taskforce at Indiana University